ni/arbitrary-session-management/README.md

     After creating the `client.py` or `session.py`, now, create client constructor.
 To streamline the integration of the client with measurement plugins, a helper class should be defined.
 This class encapsulates the logic for constructing a client using session information passed from the measurement plugin.

     - Define an [instrument type constant](https://github.com/ni/arbitrary-session-management/blob/main/src/client/client_session/session_constructor.py#L11).
-This should match the instrument type ID configured in your PinMaP.
+This should match the instrument type ID configured in your PinMap.

       ```python
       JSON_LOGGER_INSTRUMENT_TYPE = "JsonLoggerService"